hanzoai/ROCm/docs/how-to/rocm-for-ai/inference/vllm-benchmark.rst

 .. meta::
-   :description: Learn how to validate LLM inference performance on MI300X accelerators using AMD MAD and the unified
+   :description: Learn how to validate LLM inference performance on MI300X accelerators using AMD MAD and the
-                 ROCm Docker image.
+                 ROCm vLLM Docker image.
    :keywords: model, MAD, automation, dashboarding, validate

 ***********************************************************